 Unplug.
 As soon as the power goes out, walk around and unplug any big power users, such as TVs, computers, and appliances, and turn-off smaller ones like lamps.

-Keep a printed list of vendors you can use in emergencies, including collections conservators, art storage facilities, and art handlers.
+Keep a printed list of collections conservators, art storage facilities, art handlers and other vendors you can use in emergencies.

 If you don’t have a back-up generator, consider a portable generator to help run the home systems and maintain moderate temperatures for art and/or wine collections.